Javierge15/Javierge15/README.md

 ### 🧠 About Me

+- 🌐 Based in **Madrid, Spain**
 - 🎓 **Master's Degree in Robotics and Automation** — UC3M
   *Thesis:* _Real-Time Teleoperation System for Intelligent Vehicles using WebRTC and ROS_
 - ⚙️ **Bachelor's Degree in Industrial Electronics and Automation Engineering** — UC *Thesis:* _Control System for Teaching Automation Principles_
-- 🧩 Currently working at the **Autonomous Mobility and Perception Lab**, developing advanced perception and communication systems for autonomous vehicles.
+- 🧩 Currently working at the **Autonomous Mobility and Perception Lab (AMPL)**, developing advanced communication systems for autonomous and teleoperated vehicles.

-- 📄 First author of:
+---

+### 📄 Publications
+-  **IEEE ICVES 2025 (Coventry, UK)- FIRST AUTHOR**
-  *“Overcoming Autonomy Limitations: A Robust Teleoperation Solution for Intelligent Vehicles”* — *IEEE ICVES 2025 (Coventry, UK)*
+  *“Overcoming Autonomy Limitations: A Robust Teleoperation Solution for Intelligent Vehicles”*
-- 🌐 Based in **Madrid, Spain**

 ---